spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-cart-feature.md

 {% info_block errorBox %}

 The following feature integration guide expects the basic feature to be in place.

-The current feature integration guide only adds the [Add product to cart from the Catalog page](/docs/scos/user/features/{{site.version}}/cart-feature-overview/quick-order-from-the-catalog-page-overview.html) functionality.
+The current feature integration guide only adds the [Add product to the cart from the Catalog page](/docs/scos/user/features/{{site.version}}/cart-feature-overview/quick-order-from-the-catalog-page-overview.html) functionality.

 {% endinfo_block %}